A statistical framework for efficient out of distribution detection in deep neural networks: Designing test statistics for OOD detection

 \subsection{Evaluation of computational cost}

-Computational cost is a key element when choosing an algorithm for a specific application.
-This was often overlooked by prior work.
-Direct comparison of the computational cost for different methods may not be trivial due to the fundamental differences between procedures and the potential for optimizing specific implementations.
-Thus, we suggest measuring the Test statistic Computation Time (TCT) to approximate the cost of similar methods that use a form of summarizing functions over intermediate feature maps.

-We propose a simple benchmark, measuring the mean execution time of the test statistic (mTCT) and the mean global TCT time over all convolution layers in MobileNet-V2 \citep{sandler2019mobilenetv2}.
-This choice is arbitrary.
-However, it serves as a typical DNN intended for edge devices, where resources are limited.
-In addition, we report the network compute time (measured independently from TCT) as a reference.
-Moreover, test time optimizations are not used (e.g., reduced precision, operator fusion, etc.).
-Hence, in real scenarios, the network's compute time can be reduced significantly, and TCT is expected to become even more dominant.
-The full settings for this benchmark are in the Appendix (Section-\ref{apnd:settings}).
+Computational cost is a key factor when choosing an algorithm for a specific application that was often overlooked by prior work.
+A direct comparison between different methods may not be trivial.
+This is due to the fundamental differences between procedures and the potential for optimizing specific implementations.
+Thus, we suggest measuring the Test statistic Computation Time (TCT) to approximate the cost of similar methods (i.e., methods that use a form of summary functions over intermediate feature maps).
+Table \ref{tab:compute} presents a simple benchmark measuring the mean TCT (mTCT) and the mean global TCT time over all convolution layers in MobileNet-V2 \citep{sandler2019mobilenetv2}.
+This serves as a proxy for a typical CNN intended for edge devices, where resources are limited.
+In addition, we report the DNN's compute time (measured independently from TCT) as a reference.

-Results in Table-\ref{tab:compute} include Mahalanobis distance (under LDA assumption) as a popular baseline, GRAM deviation score as the lead competitor, and our proposed method (MaSF).
-We note that Mahalanobis' TCT in this table reflects a significantly lower cost compared to the full procedure from \citet{lee2018simple} since it does not include the costly input pre-processing strategy.
-This strategy involves introducing perturbations to the input features at test time to increase their likelihood under the predicted class via backpropagation and a forward pass.
-When just using a single forward pass, as in Tabel-\ref{tab:compute}, Mahalanobis' detection quality is signficantly reduced, compared to the full method results (as reported in Table-\ref{tab:table-1}).
+Results include Mahalanobis distance (under a LDA assumption) as a popular baseline, GRAM deviation score as the lead competitor, and our proposed method (MaSF).
+We find that MaSF mTCT is smaller by a factor of x35 and x2.5 when compared to the GRAM and the Mahalanobis statistics.
+Furthermore, Mahalanobis' TCT in Table \ref{tab:compute} reflects a significantly lower cost compared to the full procedure from \citet{lee2018simple} (as reported in Table \ref{tab:table-1}), since it does not include the costly input pre-processing strategy.
+This strategy involves introducing perturbations to the input features at test time to increase their likelihood under the predicted class via backpropagation and a second forward pass.
+Moreover, the MaSF statistic does not involve general matrix-matrix multiplication.
+Hence, its computation can run concurrently on appropriate hardware without blocking the resources required for the CNN acceleration.
+Lastly, the abundant resources used to produce Table \ref{tab:compute} are in favor of the alternative methods.
+Therefore the observed speedup of MaSF is expected to increase on small devices with limited resources.
+The full settings for this benchmark are in Appendix \ref{apnd:settings}.